aditya161989/EVA/Assignment-15/README.md

 #### Caution

 **The ground truth predictions taken from Dense Depth were not good to start with.** The author presumes that this is because his image dataset consisted of both indoor and outdoor backgrounds.
 Hence neither models trained on NYU nor on KITTY were able to do justice to the whole dataset.
 But as can be seen, the model does a respectable job on the images.
 However, the images in the [validation](Validate%20Depth.ipynb) notebook for depth are a little better than the one shown here due to a larger size of images.

+The final validation on an unknown but similar images are shown in [this](Predict.ipynb) notebook.
+It is a [hybrid](hybrid_model.py) model which predicts this.

 ## Logging